 The Bilingual/ESL Program provides resources to help students whose native language is not English succeed in the classroom.
-It also offers a Dual Language Pilot Program, allowing native English and Spanish speakers to learn both languages side by side.
+It also offers a Dual Language Program, allowing native English and Spanish speakers to learn both languages side by side.
 The goal of the district's bilingual programs is to ensure students' lifelong success.

 The program provides English Language Learners (ELLs) with structured skills development in English and native language support from bilingual-certified teachers.